zigomir/carinthia/readme.md

 ```

 - ensure Vue app bundle is present on all pages, or else it won't work if coming from a page that doesn't include it
+- if you want your client side app generated links to also work, add `x-carinthia-enhance` attribute to app's root element

 ## todo